purplespider/silverstripe-mypswd-tweaks/README.md

 * __Disable TinyMCE Icons:__ Disables useless icons such as underline, and broken Spell Checker.
 * __Simple HTMLEditor Config:__ For use with [nathancox/customhtmleditorfield](https://github.com/nathancox/silverstripe-customhtmleditorfield).
 Lets you assign a simplified set of icons to certain WYSIWYG fields.
 * __Custom [Better Buttons](https://github.com/unclecheese/silverstripe-gridfield-betterbuttons) Config File:__ With "Save & Close" and "Save & Add" buttons for Create, and "Save & Close" and "Save & Next" for Edit.
+* __Set Admin Email:__ Set's the Admin Email address to a noreply address for the current domain.
+Better than no address at all, which can result in forgotten password e-mails flagged as spam.

 ## CMS CSS